Appearing On:

 If you’re dealing with a facility or agency, notify the management of your concerns and request a written report.
 Document all communications in case follow-up is needed later.

-Document Visible Signs and Symptoms
+Document Visible Signs And Symptoms

 Collect and preserve evidence that supports your concerns.
 This can help protect your loved one and build a stronger legal case if necessary.
 Write down observations, take photographs (if appropriate), and save records that may point to mistreatment or neglect.